London & Paris

 Performance III

-• An early departure this morning as we make our way to historic St Pancras railway station to join the high-speed train for Paris where we arrive early afternoon and begin the next chapter of our adventure.
-Our tour manager takes our bags to the hotel while we transfer to the nearby Musée d’Orsay.
+An early departure this morning takes us to historic St Pancras railway station, where we join the high-speed train for Paris.
+Arriving in the early afternoon, we begin the next chapter of our adventure at the magnificent Musée d’Orsay.
 Originally a beaux-arts railway station, the Gare d’Orsay was transformed into France’s national museum of 19th-century art in the late 1980s, with interiors skillfully and sensitively designed by Italian architect Gae Aulienti.
-We have a guided tour of the collection and enjoy the winter exhibition before continuing to the hotel to check in and freshen up.
-We meet this evening for an aperitif and dinner in our hotel.
+We have a guided tour of the collection before enjoying the special exhibition focusing on Gustave Caillebotte and his predilection for masculine forms and portraits of men.
+Inspired by the d’Orsay’s recent acquisition of two of Caillebotte’s major works, this exhibition will present around 70 pieces centred around the masterpiece Paris Street; Rainy Day.
+Making our way across the Seine to our hotel, this evening we enjoy an aperitif followed by dinner together.
 Overnight Paris (B, D)

 Performance V